Joh. Loetz Witwe: History

 Max Ritter von Spaun had received several awards for his services to the glass industry.
-In 1883 he received the high distinction of being allowed to carry the title kk priv.
-Glasfabrik and the imperial eagle in the shield and seal.
+In 1883 he received the high distinction of being issued a royal warrant of appointment and being allowed to have the imperial eagle in the shield and seal.
 He was also recognized in 1889 by the award of the Knight's Cross of the Order of Franz Josef; the Belgian Order of Leopold; and the Order of the French Legion of Honor.

 Eduard Prochaska, with the company since 1880, served as director.
 The sons and grandsons of the workers employed in Joh.
 Lötz's glassworks were the tribe of the factory staff, a testament to the good understanding between the employer and the worker.

 Similar to the glasses from Louis Comfort Tiffany, Loetz was able to produce colored glasses with high level of metallic iridescence.
 The company had contacts with other manufacturers such as J. & L. Lobmeyr and E. Bakalowits Söhne in Vienna and with the Argentor plants.
 Well-known artists with whom he worked were Josef Hoffmann, Koloman Moser, and the Wiener Werkstätte.
 The peak of the cooperation happened after 1900.
 The company was represented and won awards at the Paris World's Fair, and in the Chicago and St. Louis fairs.

 The outbreak of the First World War and the collapse of the monarchy brought difficult times for the company.
 The Second World War and the expulsion of the German-speaking population of Czechoslovakia, and thus a large part of the employees, meant the complete end of the company.